Ylianst/MeshCentral/readme.txt

 This version of MeshCentral that is completely rebuild of the original MeshCentral coded in C#.
 It's simpler and includes many other design improvements over the original.
 At some point in the future, [MeshCentral.com](http://meshcentral.com) that is still running the older code will switch to using this code base.
 For now, this is early software, preview quality at best.

-Note that in this version, **the Mesh Agent works only on Windows**.
 This version is BETA and should not be used in production.

 Installation